Skip to Main Content

 WEAPONS TECHNICIAN - LAND

-PRIVATE MATHIEUX BERGERON: I’m Private Matt Bergeron from Ottawa, Ontario, a Weapons Technician posted to 2 Service Battalion at CFB Petawawa.
+CORPORAL MATT BERGERON: I'm Corporal Matt Bergeron from Ottawa, Ontario – a Weapons Technician posted to 2 Service Battalion at CFB Petawawa.

-NARRATOR: Arte et Marte – “By Skill and by Fighting” – is the motto of the RCEME Corps.
+Arte et Marte – “By Skill and by Fighting” – is the motto of the RCEME Corps.
 Weapons Technicians are soldiers first and foremost, and they receive the same basic combat training as all other Army soldiers.
-They need to be as mobile as the units they are supporting, working out of temporary repair facilities when they are out on exercise or on missions overseas.
+They need to be as mobile as the units they are supporting and often work out of a mobile repair shop or a temporary repair facility when they are out on exercise or on missions overseas.

 Related Civilian Occupations